 CDLIS vs FMCSA Clearinghouse: two federal systems, two different jobs

-CDLIS is the AAMVA-operated pointer database that lists every state where a CDL driver has been licensed since 1996.
-The FMCSA Clearinghouse is the federal database of drug-and-alcohol testing program violations under 49 CFR Part 382.
-Both are CDL-only and both are required for pre-employment, but they answer entirely different questions.
+CDLIS is the AAMVA-operated pointer database that lists every state where a CDL driver has been licensed since 1996, used by carriers and screening agents to fan-out MVR requests for the §391.23(a) multi-state lookback.
+The FMCSA Clearinghouse is the federal database of drug-and-alcohol testing program violations under 49 CFR Part 382, recording positive tests, refusals, and return-to-duty status.
+Both are CDL-only and both are required for pre-employment, but they answer entirely different questions: CDLIS answers "which DMV records do I need to pull?" while the Clearinghouse answers "is this driver currently prohibited from safety-sensitive functions?"
+The §382.701(a) Clearinghouse pre-employment full query requires per-driver electronic consent through the FMCSA portal and returns detailed violation history; the CDLIS pointer pull is documented under FCRA and DPPA.
+Both are mandatory under 49 CFR §391.23 before a CDL driver can be hired.

 Side-by-side comparison